AbdelrahmanSherif-00000001/system-programming/README.md

 <br>to compile: gcc file_manipulator.c -o v
 <br>to run: ./v <br>

-compile and run v3:
+<br><br>
+Now at v3 you can edit by determining the line number then edit it and it will be saved compile and run v3:
 <br> compile: gcc FMv2.c -lreadline -o fm       we use -lreadline due to the usage of <readline/readline.h>, so we need to link and compile it
 <br> run: ./fm